 - Social: Connecting with, interacting with, and contributing to other people and our communities.

-- Environmental: A healthy physical environment free of hazards; awareness of the role we play in bettering rather than denigrating the natural environment.
+- Environmental: A healthy physical environment free of hazards; awareness of our role in bettering rather than denigrating the natural environment.

 Wellness vs. Well-being

-Well-being is the state of being comfortable, healthy and happy.
+Well-being is the state of being comfortable, healthy, and happy.
 Well-being is in the self-interest of the person.
-The terms “wellness,” “wellbeing,” and “happiness” have often been used together or interchangeably by business, researchers, and the media.
-This graphic outlines what they share in common, and how these terms differ in concept, usage and association.
+The terms “wellness,” “well-being,” and “happiness” have often been used together or interchangeably by businesses, researchers, and the media.
+This graphic outlines what they share in common, and how these terms differ in concept, usage, and association.